 About the Expedition

 As part of the One Ocean II Expedition with S/S Statsraad Lehmkuhl, UiT The Arctic University of Norway has chartered the vessel to sail through the Northwest Passage in the autumn of 2025.
 The backbone of this expedition will be the 10 ECTS interdisciplinary course Arctic Future Pathfinders – A journey through the Northwest Passage, focused on anticipatory skills and aimed at master’s students and doctoral candidates.
-The course will be in English, and it will be open for both UiT and partner universities.
+The course will be in English, and it will be open for both UiT and designated partner universities.
 In addition, UiT and partners will develop a dedicated research program specially designed for the expedition through the Northwest Passage.

 The course will be offered twice, with 60 participants being enrolled for each run, once when sailing from Nuuk, Greenland to Cambridge Bay, Canada, and once when sailing from Cambridge Bay, Canada to Anchorage, Alaska.